 As noted, the University's formatting and submission requirements are voluminous.
 Candidates are therefore urged to use the templates that the University has created to help ensure compliance with the formatting requirements.
-The University's templates are available at <a href="https://www.bit.ly/www.bit.ly/www.bit.ly/www.bit.ly/www.bit.ly/www.bit.ly/www.bit.ly/www.bit.ly/www.bit.ly/
+The University's templates are available at bit.ly/www.lemplates.
+Candidates should draft their entire dissertations in the template rather than copying and pasting it.
+Because of the complex formatting in the templates, copying and pasting the dissertation can disturb the formatting.